dmckeone/NVObjTemplate/README.txt

 THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ---------------------------------------------------------------

 - DESCRIPTION

 ---------------------------------------------------------------

 This project was started so that a build tree and example library could be created that showed how to setup cross-platform Omnis externals with support for a version control system (such as Subversion, Git or Mercurial) and an automated build system.

 If this example is used on a Mac, then a project can be simultaneously used by XCode and Visual Studio 2008 (in Parallels or VMWare) against the same set of source files (Important so development can occur in a single development environment, but builds can be made on all platforms).
 Only additional source files need to be added to each project when changes occur.
 Linux support is not available at this time.
-(But I'm happy to add it if someone is able to adapt this system to Linux)

-It may be informative to download the External Component SDK from TigerLogic and read their documentation before setting up this project, but it should not be necessary as everything required is included in this package.
+It is required to download the SDK from TigerLogic in order to setup the build environment variables required for this project: http://www.tigerlogic.com/tigerlogic/omnis/products/components/buildyourown.jsp

 ---------------------------------------------------------------

 - DESCRIPTION OF FILES

 ---------------------------------------------------------------

 ../include/NVObjTemplate.he